SAP-samples/mobile-cards-templates/Lunch Menu Card Template - Single Instance/README.md

 You can also create your own sample service by following the exercises given in the openSAP course '[Build Mobile Applications with SAP Cloud Platform Mobile Services](https://open.sap.com/courses/mobile3/items/4FJCVzyMnrDRsOWJ5MZuIY)'.

-### Deploying The Card As A Prototype From Business Application Studio
+### Deploying the card as a Prototype from SAP Business Application Studio

 ![Lunch Menu Card Business Application Studio Screenshot](screens/deploy-prototype-BAS.png)

-### Making The Card A Prototype Card on Mobile Services Cockpit
+### Making the card a Prototype card on SAP Mobile Services Cockpit

 ![Lunch Menu Card Mobile Services Cockpit Screenshot](screens/deploy-prototype-mobile-services-cockpit.png)